winfrees/vtea-site/starting.md

 8. stats-0.8.1906.jar
 9. utils-0.8.1906.jar

+And replaced with the dependencies on <a href = "https://github.com/icbm-iupui/volumetric-tissue-exploration-analysis/releases/download/v1.1.7/Dependencies.zip"> github</a>.

 **Method 2.**  VTEA can also be run inside an IDE such as Netbeans.
 The easiest approach is to clone the maven project from [github](https://github.com/icbm-iupui/volumetric-tissue-exploration-analysis).

 If there is any difficulty or concerns please feel free to submit an [issue](https://github.com/icbm-iupui/volumetric-tissue-exploration-analysis/issues), or contact [us](mailto:winfrees@iu.edu).